goyox86/customer_locator/DESIGN.md

 files with a low memory footprint.
-The fact that it parses potentially untrusted data made me think on the security aspect, hence an attacker controlling the input could try to exploit vulnerabilities which are simply not possible in Rust (I was thinking on doing it in Ruby but JSON parsing in Ruby if you wnat it fast you end up using a gem that is implemented as a C entension, and there is where the vulnerability could arise).
-Along with all of that you will see that despite being a language that gives you a lot of control it has very high level constructs that make it feel like a higher level language, and the implementation is just a few lines including tests and error handling.
+The fact that it parses potentially untrusted data made me think on the security aspect, hence an attacker controlling the input could try to exploit vulnerabilities which are simply not possible in Rust (I was thinking on doing it in Ruby but JSON parsing in Ruby if you want it fast you end up using a gem that is implemented as a C entension, and there is where the vulnerability could arise).
+Along with all of that, you will see that despite being a language that gives you a lot of low level control it has very high level constructs that  make it feel like a higher level language, and the implementation is just a few lines including tests and error handling.
 Iterators, Macros and Custom derives (that allow toll free derived implementation of the JSON serializing/deserializing), Type Classes and a very powerful type system with traits that are similar to interfaces in other languages that enable you to open the withdow for extension